ruibin-wang/Learning-note/Neo4j graph construction note.md

 ## code and turtorial

-The code can be find in the file "neo4j_data_construct.py" at: https://github.com/ruibin-wang/web_crawler_graph_building.git
+* The code can be find in the file "neo4j_data_construct.py" at: https://github.com/ruibin-wang/web_crawler_graph_building.git

+* The turtorial can be found at: https://www.youtube.com/watch?v=IShRYPsmiR8&t=527s